AaronLi43/PrivacyDemo/ENHANCED_PRIVACY_FEATURES.md

 **Solution**: Enhanced privacy detection now considers the entire conversation history when analyzing each message.

-### 2. Improved Entity Classification

-**Problem Solved**: The system was incorrectly classifying academic fields like "Computer Science" as names instead of educational records.

-**Solution**: Enhanced classification rules ensure proper categorization:
-- Academic fields, majors, and subjects → `EDUCATIONAL_RECORD`
-- Universities and organizations → `AFFILIATION`
-- Only actual person names → `NAME`

-### 3. Duplicate Entity Detection

-**Problem Solved**: The same entity (e.g., "Carnegie Mellon") was getting different placeholders (`[Name2]`, `[Name3]`) instead of reusing the same placeholder.

-**Solution**: Implemented entity tracking system that:
-- Tracks all detected entities across the conversation
-- Reuses the same placeholder for duplicate entities
-- Provides conversation context to the AI for better detection

 #### Features:
 - **Conversation Context Analysis**: Each message is analyzed in the context of previous messages
 - **Cumulative Risk Detection**: Identifies when multiple pieces of information create a more complete profile